August 27

 By eliminating all the common stressors of being on camera, (the actual camera, lights, mic and crowds) you give yourself a chance to become comfortable with everything that comes with the act of being on-camera.

-Once you are comfortable doing that, it won’t be as bad once the camera and lights are actually staring you in the face!
-Some people think this is a silly step and a waste of time, but I assure you it’s NOT.
 Most people are amazed at how nervous they feel when they first start practicing this way.
 It seems silly because there’s no logical reason to be nervous when you’re just talking randomly to an empty room.
 Well, whoever said nervousness had anything to do with LOGIC?

 MAKE “BRAGGING” VIDEOS

-The antidote for all of that is to realize that it is not even remotely arrogant to promote yourself or business.
+With a bragging video, you purposely let loose and brag about yourself in a way you’d never dare in public.
 Granted, it pays to promote yourself in a humble way so to speak, but promoting yourself is actually critical in this day and age.
 If you don’t promote yourself, who will?
 Anyone going on a job interview better be comfortable promoting themselves, or they’ll never get the job!

 FOOD FOR THOUGHT